frostney/react-app-starterkit/README.md

 - No `req.keys` for dynamically loading files.
 It's too Webpack-specific and relies on the fact that everything will be transformed into CommonJS modules.
 It won't work with Webpack 2's tree shaking and while manually taking care of the dependencies feels like a hassle, it's safer (and can be internally optimized by bundlers) in the long run.

 ### Where I want to improve
-- I kinda want a generator/template for components.
-I know there was something similar like Yeoman but on a project basis, but I couldn't find it right now
 - Use `react-proxy` or something similar to enable code splitting for React component and/or screens

 ### License